 How Loneliness Affects Health

-We have all heard of and experienced bouts of loneliness, but did you realize loneliness can affect our health?
-And do we really know what loneliness is?
-I know what you are thinking, “I know when I am lonely, and you do too.”
+We have all heard of and experienced bouts of loneliness, but did you realize loneliness can affect your health?
+And do we really understand what loneliness is?

-Loneliness is a state of mind and a subjective negative feeling of disconnectedness or isolation.
+Loneliness is a state of mind and a subjective negative feeling of disconnectedness or social isolation.

-The feelings of loneliness can, in fact, be very valid.
-The question is why and how do we combat the negative health effects of loneliness?
+Feeling lonely and socially isolated can, in fact, be very valid.
+The question is why and how do we combat the negative health effects of social isolation in the workplace?

 The New Office

 Offices have changed in the last decade.
 Cubicles and rooms with doors are a thing of the past.
 Most offices adhere to open-plan office spaces where there is little privacy.
-In theory, everyone is connected because there are no walls, no doors that separate co-workers.
+In theory, since everyone is face to face they are connected because there are no walls, no doors that separate co-workers.
 But this atmosphere can also promote a feeling of disconnectedness.
-Co-workers are more likely to communicate electronically and not talk, in order to not disrupt one another.
+Co-workers are more likely to communicate electronically and not talk or have social interactions, in order to not disrupt one another.

 The Organization Suffers

-The Harvard Business Review has reported that 40% of American adults report suffering from loneliness, which is double the rate from the 1980s.
+The Harvard Business Review research shows that 40% of American adults report suffering from loneliness, which is double the rate from the 1980s.

-The Harvard Business Review also states that when lonely employees feel that certain relationships are not worth the effort, that decision widens out to more potential connections within the organization.
-When social ties begin to fray among colleagues, a willingness to communicate and collaborate based on feelings of trust disintegrates.
-When work depends on these relationships, entire teams and even larger departments within the organization can suffer.
+The Harvard Business Review also states that when isolated employees feel that certain relationships are not worth the effort, that decision widens out to more potential connections within the organization.
+When social ties begin to fray among team members, a willingness to communicate and collaborate based on feelings of trust disintegrates.
+When work depends on these relationships, entire teams and even larger departments within the organization can suffer long term consequences.